26fzl/Moroccookies/README.md

 # Moroccookies

-"Welcome to Moroccookies, your gateway to the delightful world of Moroccan sweets and recipes!"
+Welcome to Moroccookies, your gateway to the delightful world of Moroccan sweets and recipes!

 ![1](https://github.com/26fzl/Moroccookies/blob/master/frontend/src/assets/1.JPG)

 ## Introduction